-The Company also considered the market conditions and other factors and concluded that there were no additional impairment indicators present at December 31, 2022.
+The Company also considered the market conditions and other factors and concluded that there were no additional impairment indicators present at December 31, 2023.

-9. Leases
+8. Leases

 The Company's leases consist primarily of real estate leases for office space, which are classified as operating leases.
 Lease expense for the Company's operating leases is recognized on a straight-line basis over the term of the lease.
-The Company did not have any finance leases at December 31, 2022 and 2021.
+The Company did not have any finance leases at December 31, 2023 and 2022.

-As of December 31, 2022 and 2021, ROU Assets and lease liabilities consisted of the following:
+The ROU Assets and lease liabilities consisted of the following: